POLSEAN/XTDML/README.md

 library(devtools)
 install_github("POLSEAN/XTDML")
 ```

-Simulation data generated following DGP3 in [Clarke and Polselli (2023)](https://arxiv.org/abs/2312.08174) can be found in the folder /data.

 ## Sample code
+Below some examples of the use of the code with the three approaches.
+Simulation data is generated following DGP3 in [Clarke and Polselli (2023)](https://arxiv.org/abs/2312.08174) and is uploaded in the folder /data.

+### Example for CRE
 ```
 # load data
 df = read.csv("https://raw.githubusercontent.com/POLSEAN/XTDML/main/data/dgp4_cre_short.csv")